AntCPLab/AntCPLab.github.io/index.md

 ### 2023.5

-- Paper [Efficient 3PC for Binary Circuits with Application to Maliciously-Secure DNN Inference] accepted by USENIX'Sec 2023.
+- Paper [Efficient 3PC for Binary Circuits with Application to Maliciously-Secure DNN Inference] was accepted by USENIX'Sec 2023.
+- Attended [44th IEEE Symposium on Security and Privacy](https://sp2023.ieee-security.org/index.html) in San Francisco.

 ### 2023.4

-- Paper [CHAM：A Customized Homomorphic Encryption Accelerator for Fast Matrix-Vector Product] accepted by DAC 2023.
+- Paper [CHAM：A Customized Homomorphic Encryption Accelerator for Fast Matrix-Vector Product] was accepted by DAC 2023.

 - [An Attack on RIAC Homomorphic Encryption Algorithm](http://www.jcr.cacrnet.org.cn/CN/10.13868/j.cnki.jcr.000604) was published in Journal of Cryptologic Research (in Chinese).
 It describes how we broke the [RIAC (Random iterative affine cipher)](https://fate.readthedocs.io/en/develop-1.5/_build_temp/python/federatedml/secureprotol/README.html#iterativeaffine-homomorphic-encryption) in 2022.1.

+### 2023.3

+- Gave a talk at the [6th HomomorphicEncryption.org Standards Meeting](https://homomorphicencryption.org/6th-homomorphicencryption-org-standards-meeting/) in Seoul, South Korea.

 ### 2023.2

-- Paper [Squirrel: A Scalable Secure Two-Party Computation Framework for Training Gradient Boosting Decision Tree](https://eprint.iacr.org/2023/527) accepted by USENIX'Sec 2023.
+- Paper [Squirrel: A Scalable Secure Two-Party Computation Framework for Training Gradient Boosting Decision Tree](https://eprint.iacr.org/2023/527) was accepted by USENIX'Sec 2023.

 ### 2023.1